-When it comes to fighting, you will win and you will lose.
-Unless you are in the sport of Boxing, where they pick and choose opponents to ensure that fighters can maintain perfect records, you are going to suffer losses.
+When it comes to fighting, you will win, and you will lose.
+Unless you are in the sport of Boxing, where promoters pick and choose opponents to ensure that fighters maintain perfect records, you are going to suffer losses.

-If you follow fighters on social media, you will notice a lot of them will always give themselves credit for their hard work and dedication when they win, and disqualify their losses using some excuse as to why they lost.
+If you follow fighters on social media, you will notice many of them always give themselves credit for their hard work and dedication when they win, and discredit their losses with some excuse.
 Yes, a lot of fighters tend to be narcissistic and entitled, believing the world revolves around them.
 (This may be a consequence of social media.)

-When a fighter discounts their losses away, they are basically saying, “I should have won, but I didn’t because of X, Y, and Z.” Discounting everything that their opponent did, and putting the entire outcome on themselves.
+When a fighter discounts his or her losses away, he or she is saying, “I should have won, but I didn’t because of X, Y, and Z.” These fighters discount everything their opponent did and put the entire outcome on themselves.

-The truth is that there are good days and there are bad days.
-If you compete at a high level you will run into fighters who are simply better than you.
-There is no shame in losing to someone who has better timing than you, you live and learn.
+The truth is there are good days, and there are bad days.
+If you compete at a high level, you will run into fighters who are simply better than you.
+There is no shame in losing to someone who has better timing than you; you live and learn.

-There are a million excuses anyone can use that will make it seem reasonable as to why they lose.
-However, the real champions don’t make excuses, they just find a way to get it done.
-If they lose, they accept defeat and work harder in the next fight.
+There are a million excuses people can use to make their loss seem reasonable.
+However, the real champions don’t make excuses; they find a way to get it done.
+If they lose, they accept defeat and work harder preparing for the next fight.

 When You Step in the Ring – There are No Excuses

-One of my biggest pet peeves is when I see fighters immediately make a social media post saying why they lost.
-Excuses like “I didn’t feel good,” or “I had nagging injuries” are just a few of the many things you see posted on social media accounts.
+One of my biggest pet peeves is when I see fighters immediately make a social media post justifying why they lost.
+Excuses like “I didn’t feel good,” or “I had nagging injuries” are a few of the many things you see posted on social media accounts.

 That shit is embarrassing.
-Trust me, I know how it feels.
-This pressure to perform is even more amplified when you have a name and thousands of fans who are cheering you on.
-Losing a fight can often mean a loss of face and reputation, so it is natural that fighters would make excuses as to why they lost the fight.
+Trust me; I know how it feels.
+When you have a name and thousands of fans, the pressure to perform is even more amplified.
+Losing a fight can often mean a loss of face and reputation, so naturally fighters make excuses as to why they lost.

 How to Lose a Fight with Grace

 Losing with grace is a sign of a fighter who understands that anything can happen in the ring.
-If you choose to step in the ring, regardless of the circumstances, you have to be willing to accept the outcome of the fight.
+If you choose to step in the ring, regardless of the circumstances, you should be willing to accept the outcome of the fight.

-You will never see someone disqualify a win by saying their opponent wasn’t feeling their best and was injured before the fight, but you will always see people disqualifying a loss by using every excuse under the sun.
-Taking away any credit from their opponent and putting the blame on themselves.
+You will never see someone disqualify a win by saying his or her opponent wasn’t feeling their best and was injured before the fight, but you always see people disqualifying a loss with every excuse under the sun.
+People take away any credit from their opponents and put the blame on themselves.

-Now, obviously, there are some situations where you might lose a fight that you believed you won.
-If these situations occur, you can say “I’m happy with my performance, but I will try to understand what the judges are looking for next time.
+Obviously, there are situations where you might lose a fight that you believed you won.
+If these situations occur, you can say, “I’m happy with my performance, but I will try to understand what the judges are looking for next time.
 Congratulations to my opponent on a good fight.”